wso2/docs-is/en/docs/administer/product-level-security-guidelines.md

         hash="<SHA-256 hash of the newly added app_password property value>"
         ```

-    a.
 If the `authenticationendpoint` web app is hosted externally, do the following:
     -   Open the `EndpointConfig.properties` file found in the root of the `authenticationendpoint` folder.
     -   Change the `app.password` property value to the value added as `app_password` in the `deployment.toml` file.
     -   Do the same changes to the `EndpointConfig.properties` file located in the `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/WEB-INF/classes` directory.

-    b.
 If the `accountrecoveryendpoint` web app is hosted externally, do the following:
     -   Open the `RecoveryEndpointConfig. properties` file found in the root of the `accountrecoveryendpoint` folder.
     -   Change the `app.password` property value to the value added as `app_password` in the `deployment.toml` file.
     -   Do the same changes to the `RecoveryEndpointConfig.properties` file located in the `<IS_HOME>/repository/deployment/server/webapps/accountrecoveryendpoint/WEB-INF/classes` directory.

 4. Once these changes are configured, restart the server with,